Beyond Neural Incompatibility: Cross-Scale Knowledge Transfer in Language Models through Latent Semantic Alignment: Approach

-\textbf{Layer Attribution.} We identify candidate teacher layers using \emph{Layer Gradient~$\times$~Activation} at the layer level: for each layer, we multiply the gradient of the supervised objective by the layer’s activations and aggregate over tokens and channels to obtain a scalar importance score per layer.
+\paragraph{Layer Attribution} We identify candidate source layers using \emph{Layer Gradient~$\times$~Activation} at the layer level: for each layer, we multiply the gradient of the supervised objective by the layer's activations and aggregate over tokens and channels to obtain a scalar importance score per layer.
 This choice is simple, stable, and available in standard attribution toolkits \citep{kokhlikyan2020captumunifiedgenericmodel}.

-\textbf{Layer Pairing.} Let the teacher have $L_T$ layers and the student have $L_S$ layers.
-We build a depth-aware mapping that assigns each student layer a teacher counterpart while preserving order.
-For student index $k\in\{1,\dots,L_S\}$, define

-which, for example, gives $\ell^{\mathrm{T}}_k=2k$ when $L_T{=}20$ and $L_S{=}10$.
-This mapping is one-to-one when $L_T/L_S$ is an integer; otherwise, some teacher layers may be shared across adjacent student layers.
-If a teacher layer $\ell^\mathrm{T}_\star$ is judged critical by attribution but does not coincide with any $\ell^{\mathrm{T}}_k$, we select the nearest \emph{deeper-or-equal} student index